Pet Wellness Guides > How to Take Pet Vital Signs

 The first step to prepare for a pet emergency is to know what your pet’s heart rate should typically be and how to check for it.
 For dogs, there are varying standard heart rates based on the size of the dog.

-For small and medium-sized dogs:
+Small and medium-sized dogs:

 - Pulse: 70 – 140 beats per minute